§

 Every answer is grounded in the actual text of the Internal Revenue Code, Treasury Regulations, IRS Publications, Revenue Rulings, and IRS Notices.
 The model retrieves the relevant passages from a current, indexed corpus and cites them by section number with a link to the official government source.
 It is not generating section numbers from memory.

-Citations are pulled from the indexed primary sources rather than generated.
-If a section is cited, that section exists, the text is the current version, and the URL goes back to the official government publisher (typically the U.S. House, eCFR, or IRS.gov).
+Citations are pulled from indexed primary sources rather than generated.
+Each result includes a URL to the official publisher—typically the U.S. House, eCFR, or IRS.gov—so you can confirm the section, text, and applicable version yourself.

 No. You research the way you already do, by asking your AI assistant. taxmcp.io connects to Claude Desktop, ChatGPT, and any other MCP-compatible client, then sits in the background.
 You just ask questions in plain English and get cited answers in the same chat.